Consdata/kouncil/README.md

 Easiest way to start working with Kouncil is by using Docker:

 ```
-docker run -d -p 80:8080 -e bootstrapServers="KAFKA_HOST:9092" consdata/kouncil:latest
+docker run -d -p 80:8080 -e bootstrapServers="KAFKA_BROKER_HOST:9092" consdata/kouncil:latest
 ```
-There is only one required environment variable, `bootstrapServers`, that should point to one of the servers in your Kafka cluster.
-For example, if your cluster consists of three machines - kafka1.cluster.local, kafka2.cluster.local, kafka3.cluster.local - you only have to specify one of them (`-e bootstrapServers="kafka1.cluster.local:9092"`) and you are good to go, Kouncil will automatically do the rest!
+There is only one required environment variable, `bootstrapServers`, that should point to one of the brokers in your Kafka cluster.
+For example, if your cluster consists of three brokers - kafka1.cluster.local, kafka2.cluster.local, kafka3.cluster.local - you only have to specify one of them (`-e bootstrapServers="kafka1.cluster.local:9092"`) and you are good to go, Kouncil will automatically do the rest!

 Additionaly, Koucil supports multiple clusters.
-Hosts specified in `bootstrapServers` may point to servers in several different clusters, and Kouncil will recognize that properly.
-Servers should be separated using comma, i.e.: `docker run -d -p 80:8080 -e bootstrapServers="CLUSTER_1:9092,CLUSTER_2:9092" consdata/kouncil:latest`
+Hosts specified in `bootstrapServers` may point to brokers in several different clusters, and Kouncil will recognize that properly.
+Brokers should be separated using comma, i.e.: `docker run -d -p 80:8080 -e bootstrapServers="CLUSTER_1:9092,CLUSTER_2:9092" consdata/kouncil:latest`

+After the `docker run` command head to [http://localhost](http://localhost).

-For more advanced configuration consult the [Deployment](#deployment) and [Configuration](#configuration) sections.
+For more advanced configuration consult the [Deployment](#deployment) section.

 ## Demo site